pfgithub/scpl/docs/actions/getdetailsoftrelloitem.md

-## Get Details of Trello Item / getdetailsoftrelloitem (internally `is.workflow.actions.properties.trello`)
+## Get Details of Trello Item / GetDetailsofTrelloItem (internally `is.workflow.actions.properties.trello`)

 > This action is not yet complete.
 Some arguments may be missing.